fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Split the application to increase the cache hits by business terms, e.g. 80% of the requests occur against 20% of your inventory.

-Premium users on their on servers.
+Premium users on their own servers.

 ### Leverage object caches (Very High-1)